Is it Okay to Punish Your Partner?

 What Should I do Instead of Punishing Them?

-A marriage should be a partnership, a safe place where each person is respected, heard, and valued.
+A marriage should be a partnership, a safe place where each person is respected and valued.
 Resorting to punishment can undermine this balance, causing harm to the emotional health of both partners.
 It is critical to remember that the goal is not to control the other person’s behavior, but to work together to create a shared, respectful life.

 Addressing issues in a relationship can be challenging, especially when a partner does something wrong.
 Here are several strategies that can help you show respect and empathy while still addressing the issue effectively: